alldaygzchen/angularOld/readme.md

 }
 ```

-- functions of getting properties of services should be called in the correct component
+- services methods of getting properties should be used in the needed component

-# Chap6
+# Chap6 (Routing)

 - Setting routers basic